shuvro86/k8s/RBAC.md

 ```

-### Now check the necessary access after login to the machine:
+### Now check the necessary access after login to the user machine:

 `kubectl auth can-i delete pods`

 `O/P: Yes/No`